Canon RF 85mm F1.4L VCM Review

 The closest focusing distance is 0.75m, with a maximum magnification of 0.12x, making this more of a portrait or general-use lens than one for tight close-ups.

 Rounding out the feature set is a custom function button and Canon’s familiar control ring, both of which can be programmed via the camera’s menu to suit your preferences.
+The control ring clicks when rotated and there’s no switch to de-click it.
+However, it can be made to operate smoothly by a Canon service centre.

 Read our Canon RF 16-28mm F2.8 IS STM Review